WallDev/PhishermansFiendServer/README.md

 chrome.com

 ```
 For blacklistion only `gooogle.com` is available.
-Every other website is checked with random results and might be marked as any siverity.
+Every other website is checked with random results and might be marked as any severity.
 * While "danger" page is featuring "report" of wrongly marked red website - it does not implement it as entire application is not connected to database at this moment.

 ## Extension
-For extension documentation please look [here](http://github.com/WallDev/PhisermansFiendExtension)
+For extension documentation please look [here](https://github.com/WallDev/PhishermansFiendExtension)